Attention beginners and experts alike, here is the ultimate guide to everything you need to know in order to go skiing in Korea!

 1. For beginners – Elysian Gangchon Ski Resort

 If you are completely new to skiing, you probably won’t be able to use all the facilities and amenities because you will be busy adjusting to the slopes.
-So instead, visit a ski resort that has easy slopes and is very much geared towards beginners such as Elysian Gangchon Ski Resort.
+So instead, visit a ski resort that has easy slopes with lessons and is very much geared towards beginners such as Elysian Gangchon Ski Resort.

 Not only is it the closest ski resort to Seoul (about 90 mins drive away) in Gangwon Province, which is the largest ski area in the country, there are also plenty of popular tourist attractions nearby, including the famous picture-perfect Nami Island, as well as Garden of Morning Calm and Seoraksan National Park.